List of Parent Proxy Report Measures

 *The Global Health 7-item measure produces one score.
 The Global Health 7+2 measure produces the same single score but also includes a fatigue item and pain interference item whose raw scores can be used to describe the respondent(s).

-1Early Childhood item bank is for Sleep Health.
+1Early Childhood item bank is for Sleep Problems.

-2Early Childhood short forms for Sleep Disturbance (4) and Sleep Health (4, 8).
+2Early Childhood short forms for Sleep Disturbance (4) and Sleep Problems (4, 8).

-3Early Childhood Sleep-related Impairment short form is from the Sleep Health item bank.
+3Early Childhood Sleep-related Impairment short form is from the Sleep Problems item bank.

 4Early Childhood item bank is for Social Relationships.